 Today, YouTube beauty vloggers are far more powerful influencers than even the biggest makeup and skin care brands could dream of being online. “haul videos” and “how-tos” account for 97% of beauty related viewing on YouTube, according to a 2014 report by tubular insights.
 This means that commercial ads are a mere spec in the world of what the viewers pay attention to today.
-There is much to be learnt from this game changing phenomenon, where vloggers are the new big player and any brand which ignores this fact does it at their own peril.
+There is much to be learnt from this phenomenon.
+Vloggers are the new big player and any brand which ignores this does it at their own peril.

 It’s obvious that tutorials are working.
 If you look around today you may notice that there is a certain breed of adolescent which is disappearing fast.
 We are seeing the death of the awkward teen.
 Those early years of slapping on sticky lip-gloss, garish eye shadow and engaging in questionable crimping in attempt to look womanly don’t seem to be occurring for our current generation of school girls.
 In fact often a teenager who takes an interest in makeup will soon know more than her big sis when it comes to the difference between a contour and a concealer brush.
 It’s intimidating.
 You can sense their authority when you stare into their perfectly executed cat eyes.